Heugh Lighthouse: Present-day operation

 The lighthouse is still in use today, under the management of the local port authority.
 It displays a white light, flashing twice every ten seconds.
 One of the adjacent buildings housed a nautophone fog signal, which used to sound three 3-second blasts every 45 seconds.
 The other building houses radio equipment for HM Coastguard.

 Other nearby lighthouses

 Nearby Seaton Carew had a pair of lighthouses for many years.
 They were decommissioned in the late nineteenth century; years later one of the two was re-erected in Hartlepool Marina as a mariners' memorial.

 South Gare Lighthouse stands on a pierhead at the opposite end of the bay to the Heugh, marking the southern approach to the River Tees.

-Just south-west of the Heugh, the Old or 'Pilots' Pier has been marked by a lighthouse since 1836.
+Just south-west of the Heugh, the Old or 'Pilot' Pier has been marked by a lighthouse since 1836.
 The present wooden structure (painted white with two narrow red horizontal stripes) dates from 1899; the lantern is strikingly topped by a rotating radar.
 It displays a green light (one flash every three seconds) with a white sector indicating the deep-water channel into the Old Harbour and Hartlepool Docks.